EltonChou/TwitterMediaHarvest/README.md

 # TwitterMediaHarvest
 **Gather medias with just one-click.**

-If you are a firefox user, please build the addons by your self.
-Feel free to open issue if you meet any problem when building.
+If you are a firefox user, please download `xpi` file in release page.

 ## Features